 For over a decade, Patricia Araujo has painted the facades of both iconic city landmarks and downtown buildings.
 Her paintings depict praiseworthy examples of San Francisco architecture, some utilitarian and others grandly ornamental; addressing the themes of urban growth and decay.
+She is also dedicated to a new series of works inspired by the architectural wonders of GGIE, the last World's Fair of San Francisco Bay!
 Araujo continues to deepen her conceptual themes on architecture, place and change in the urban landscape.
 She has been exhibiting in San Francisco since 1998.
 In 2008, she published her first book, entitled ”SOMA SEEN”.
 Her work has been written about in the San Francisco Chronicle, Huffington Post, ARTslant, 7x7 SF, Beyondchron, Examiner and the San Francisco Bay Guardian.
 She lives and works in the San Francisco Bay Area.

 While living in San Francisco’s SoMa (South of Market), I witnessed the changes taking place in this redeveloping neighborhood, and found myself enchanted by the rich architectural history of that area and the decayed beauty that remains.
 For over a decade, I’ve painted the facades of both iconic city landmarks and downtown buildings and continue to incorporate them into my new works.